wgcban/adamae/README.md

 ![intro-fig](figs/adamae-intro-fig.jpeg)

-## Comparision of adaptive masking with existing masking techniques
+## A comparision

+Comparison of our adaptive masking with existing random *patch*, *tube*, and *frame* masking for masking ratio of 80\%.} Our adaptive masking approach selects more tokens from the regions with high spatiotemporal information while a small number of tokens from the background.

 ![mask-type-comp](figs/adamae-mask-types.jpeg)